 - Amid Challenges, Chancellor Optimistic About UCSF Leadership as Health Sciences Innovator

-- Watch web cast of address
+- Watch highlights of the address

 - Read transcript